 This exhibition highlights the tradition of the Torah scroll and its place in the life of the synagogue.
 It also covers the fate of Torah scrolls from Bohemia and Moravia during and after the Shoah.
 Particular focus is on the circumstances surrounding their subsequent sale in 1964 and on their current existence.
 It also draws attention to the most interesting activities of the congregations that are now using the scrolls.
 The exhibition is accompanied by a film of the same name (directed by Ivan Pokorný), which is available in Czech and English.

 - LANGUAGE VERSIONS: CZE and ENG

-- AUTHORS: conceived and written by Dana Veselská (Jewish Museum in Prague)
+- PROJECT AUTHOR: Dana Veselská (Jewish Museum in Prague)

 DESCRIPTION OF THE EXHIBITION